grain-lang/grain/stdlib/number.md

 pi : Number
 ```

-PI represented as a Number value.
+Pi represented as a Number value.

 ### Number.**tau**